 How did people come to such wildly different conclusions about American aid to Pakistan?

 Some Americans seem to have concluded it's a waste of $20 billion.
-Yet in Lahore, the Pakistani newspaper editor Najam Sethi suggested to me that Pakistan has hardly received any help at all.
+Yet in Lahore, Pakistani newspaper editor Najam Sethi suggested to me that Pakistan has hardly received any help at all.
 "It's peanuts," Sethi said.

 The answer lies in the incredible complexity of Pakistan, as well as the complexity of sending aid halfway around the world.
 Nothing about the story is as simple as it seems.